confio/ProofOfEngagement/Architecture.md

 ## Distributing Rewards

 This requires an enhancement to the `x/validator` native module and a new CW8 reward distribution spec.
-We need to be able to mint block rewards in a native token, as well as distribute the FeeCollector tokens, which cannot be done with a generic CosmWasm contract (for obvious security reasons).
+We need a native module to be able to mint block rewards in a native token, as well as distribute the FeeCollector tokens.
+For obvious security reasons, we cannot allow arbitrary CosmWasm contract to mint block rewards or distribute the collected fees.
+So we add a `Distribution` address to `x/validator` to control that permission.

 To limit overhead, we define an `Epoch` in the `x/validator` state, which is a delta (of block timestamp) at which rewards are distributed, as well as an block reward rate (per epoch).
 This is triggered by a `BeginBlock` handler of `x/validator`, which only runs once per epoch (first block that enters the next epoch) - among other things, this allows some level of "no empty blocks" to work, as we only change state once per epoch (not every block), allowing us to support reasonable "no_empty_blocks" timeouts up to the epoch size.
 I would recommend epochs on the scale of 5 minutes to 2 hours, depending on the dynamism of the chain (more dynamic => shorter) and the size of the validator set (larger => longer).